Rather than worry that scratching a mole raises melanoma risk, you should be concerned that a mole that bleeds from the lightest scratch IS melanoma.

 This technology is ideal for those at high risk for melanoma or who have difficult-to-inspect moles on their back.

-Dr. Williams is at the forefront of her field, active in local, national and international medical and cosmetic dermatology conferences.
-In addition to treating melanoma she specializes in hormone-related skin issues.
+Dr. Williams strives to be at the forefront of her field, being active in local, national and international medical and cosmetic dermatology conferences.